 Deciding to accept the probability of risk should be determined by the risk assessment team based on whether or not they feel appropriate controls are in place to reduce these risks to a manageable level.
 If a risk assessment is performed correctly, your organization will be well prepared should an identified risk or hazard occur.
 Additionally, by applying these principles, your validation effort will be reduced, saving time and money while mitigating risk.
 Critical to the success of your Risk Assessment is having access to internal SMEs or if they are unavailable, engaging 3rd party Subject Matter Experts.

-Do you feel you have a strong understanding of the risks involved with your system?
-Have you identified hazards that can occur?
 Have you successfully performed a Risk Assessment on your Laboratory Informatics (LIMS, ELN, SDMS) system?
 If so, did it reduce your validation effort?